 If you're determined to trick-or-treat in warm weather and avoid the snow, Halloween festivities in South Florida might be more your cup of tea.
 Snow on Halloween (let alone any measurable amount of snow during the rest of the year) is relatively unheard of in large chunks of the southern United States.

 But a Halloween snowstorm isn't impossible!

-In 2011, a Halloween blizzard whirled through parts of the Northeast, depositing at least 30 inches of snow in parts of Massachusetts and New Hampshire.
+In 2011, a Halloween blizzard whirled through sections of the Northeast, depositing at least 30 inches of snow in parts of Massachusetts and New Hampshire.
+(Who knew the biggest Halloween mess to clean would be snow and not dried chocolate stains?)
 Though the storm lasted only from October 29 to October 30, the snow lingered at least through Halloween.
 The event, which became known as "Snowtober," left three million without power and contributed to 39 direct and indirect deaths, according to NOAA.

 As we get closer to Halloween, meteorologists will have a better sense of whether you'll need a pair of snow boots under your costume.
 Until then, it's never a bad idea to prepare for the worst.
 And let's say your weatherman is predicting snow in your area — what happens on Halloween then?
 Well, if you buy a snowflake Halloween costume, you'll fit right in!

 The worst-case scenario this year is that there'll be snow on Halloween — but that doesn't have to put a damper on your Hallowen festivities.
 There are tons of fun indoor Halloween party games even your tweens who are "too cool" to care about anything will enjoy.
 And that allergy-free Halloween candy you were saving for the neighborhood kids — well, it's all yours now!